Set up workflow phases and transitions

 In Settings , click Spaces and select a shared space or workspace.

-Click Entities and select the item for which you want to set up the workflow.
+Click Entities and select the entity for which you want to set up the workflow.

 Click Workflow.
 The existing workflow phases display graphically.